runspired/runspired.com/_posts/2025-02-06-exploring-transformed-and-derivied-values-in-schema-record.md

 ### Transformed Fields

-You may have heard of transformations before when using Models.
-If so, you understand the rough idea of what a transformation is, but transformed fields are very different from the transformations that could be defined via Model attributes.
+You may have heard of transforms before when using Models.
+If so, you understand the rough idea of what a transformed field is, but transformed fields are very different from the transforms that could be defined via Model attributes.

 Defining a transform on a Model looked like this: